 Credit Bureau - What is It?

 A credit bureau is an organisation that keeps a track of borrowers’ credit histories, to generate aecb reports and scores.
 A credit bureau collects credit information from different sources and then sells them to financial institutions like banks.
-The financial institutions use this information to generate the credit score of individuals which represent their creditworthiness.
+The financial institutions use this information to generate the credit score uae of individuals which represent their creditworthiness.
 Loans are disbursed as per the creditworthiness of the individual.
-Credit bureaus also generate credit score independently for both individuals and companies as an entity.
+Credit bureaus also generate credit score in uae independently for both individuals and companies as an entity.

 How do Credit Bureaus Work?

 As mentioned earlier, a credit bureau’s primary function is the collection, retention, and professional disclosure of credit-related information about companies as well as individuals.
 At a practical level, in case a person decides to apply for any form of loan from a premier banking institution.
 There is a certain decision that needs to be taken, usually, there are specific criteria mentioned in the loan policy’s terms and conditions.
 To ensure that these criteria are being met, and there is no obfuscation on the part of the applicant, the bank shall check for the credit history of the individual.
 This is where the credit bureau shall be consulted.
 The profile of the applicant shall be forwarded to the credit bureau, which is responsible for conducting the necessary credit check.
 The credit bureau maintains a record of classified data of credit information about the consumers.
 The information is based on its own aggregated data along with any information available in the public domain.
 However, the final decision of whether to lend or not lies with the bank.